PressCrew/infinity/dashboard/docs/docs/config.md

 #### [style]

 The style section is where you define your styles.
-A style is a handle (name) of the style sheet and the style sheet's relative path *from your theme's root directory.*
+A style is a handle (name) of the style sheet and the style sheet's relative path *from your theme's root directory.* Full length URLs to style sheets are also supported if the begin with `http`.

 The format is: